bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/CatalogMaintenance.rst

 MySQL Server Has Gone Away
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-:index:`[TAG=Database->MySQL Server Has Gone Away] <single: Database; MySQL Server Has Gone Away>` :index:`[TAG=MySQL Server Has Gone Away] <single: MySQL Server Has Gone Away>` If you are having problems with the MySQL server disconnecting or with messages saying that your MySQL server has gone away, then please read the MySQL documentation, which can be found at:
+:index:`\ <single: Database; MySQL Server Has Gone Away>` :index:`\ <single: MySQL Server Has Gone Away>` If you are having problems with the MySQL server disconnecting or with messages saying that your MySQL server has gone away, then please read the MySQL documentation, which can be found at:

 `http://dev.mysql.com/doc/refman/5.0/en/gone-away.html <http://dev.mysql.com/doc/refman/5.0/en/gone-away.html>`_